Department of Physical Science and Applied Mathematics

 This laboratory course supports the ENGR-400 lecture.
 Lab Fee.

-Prerequisite: CHEM-121L, PSCI-225L, PSCI-227L
+Prerequisite: CHEM-121L, PSCI-225L

 Co-Requisite: ENGR-400

-ENGR-450 Research Internship Program 1-4 Credits
+ENGR-450 Research Internship Program 1 Credit

 This course may be taken for a maximum of 4 units in one semester.
 A maximum of 6 combined units credit for ENGR-450 or ENGR-485 apply to graduation.
 This course is designed with the purpose of providing students the opportunity to conduct research off-campus at universities or STEM companies in the community.
 This course promotes early entry into the workplace for the student through part-time employment.
 This course requires actual work experience be sought in an engineering or STEM-focused business firm providing an opportunity to integrate classroom teaching in practical application under the direct supervision of the assigned instructor.
-Students are responsible for completing a project report and presenting their research results in ENGR-499C
+Students are responsible for completing a project report and presenting their research results in ENGR-499C.
+Junior or senior standing.

 Terms Typically Offered: On Demand.

-ENGR-485 Undergraduate Research 1-4 Credits
+ENGR-485 Undergraduate Research 3 Credits

 Problems in advanced laboratory research with emphasis on research techniques.
 Research is carried out under the supervision of the instructor with weekly conferences to discuss results and direction.
 Emphasis will be placed on project management, safety, instrumentation, solution preparation, and research documentation skills.
 A written proposal and report emphasizing the literature background of the problem and the experimental results are required.
 The results of the research project will also be presented in an oral format in ENGR-499C.
 This course is a variable credit course.
 At least two units of ENGR-450 or ENGR-485 are required for all engineering physics majors.
 A minimum of 50 hours of laboratory work is required per unit.
 May be repeated.
+Junior or senior standing.
 Lab fee.

 ENGR-499C Engineering Physics Capstone Seminar 2 Credits